bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Right.
 It's only on testnet now, and Cygnet, which is a version of testnet.
 So yeah, so you mentioned, even if it would be on mainnet, the attack would be expensive because you need to create a fake block and you need to, at least in the current version, corrupt the developers.
-Plus it would only work temporarily because it's kind of a stopgap until you've actually synced from

-Speaker 1: 00:21:50

-yeah basically once you've synced from the genesis block the note would crash

-Speaker 0: 00:21:54

-it's kind of a yeah right it's sort of a solution until in the meantime yeah and therefore it's obviously also optional you can just opt to actually wait until it's fully synced before you receive any transaction.
+Plus it would only work temporarily because it's kind of a stopgap until you've actually synced from yeah basically once you've synced from the genesis block the note would crash it's kind of a yeah right it's sort of a solution until in the meantime yeah and therefore it's obviously also optional you can just opt to actually wait until it's fully synced before you receive any transaction.

 Speaker 1: 00:22:05